-"Hearing Aid Dispensers have a protected function.
-Only a Hearing Aid Dispenser registered with the HCPC may:
+Hearing aid dispensers have a protective function.
+Only a Hearing aid dispenser registered with the HCPC may:

-- assess or test a person's hearing; or - prescribe a hearing aid for a person where the HAD or any other person intends to supply or provide a hearing aid by way of retail, sale or hire.
+- assess or test a person's hearing: or - prescribe a hearing aid for a person.

+Where the hearing aid dispenser or any other person intends to supply or provide a hearing aid by way of retail, sale or hire.